 Phono preamplifiers — which in the phono world also are called phono stages — are a common audio tool.
 The term is a bit tricky in relation to analog HiFi equipment because the preamps for this utilization are specialized.
 There is no difference between phono preamps and phono stages.

 A phono preamps’ position in the hierarchy of an analog HiFi setup is more or less summed up by its name.
 Phono preamps — or the circuitry that performs the task — sit between the cartridge and amplifier.
 It can be a housed in a separate unit (the configuration dealt with in this article), housed in the turntable or in the amplifier (in what is called an integrated amplifier).
-The fact that this circuitry may be in a number of places suggests that you have a preamp in your system that you don’t know about.
+The fact that this circuitry may be in a number of places suggests that you may already have a preamp in your system that you don’t know about.

 If all else is equal, preamps that are not collocated with other equipment are preferred.
 For one thing, squeezing electronic goings-on from multiple functions into one housing can lead to signal contamination (signal leakage and crosstalk).
 A separate unit also makes it easier and less expensive to upgrade the system.
 However, entry level folks or those not overly interested in building their systems piece by piece will do fine with built in phono preamps co-located with either the turntable or integrated amplifier.